bombasticSlacks/Aspirant/Game/Spirit.md

 ---
 ## Spirit

 Measures your spirit, your sense of self and the world around you.
-Influences your [Affinity](Stats#Affinity).
+Influences your [Max Affinity](Stats#Max%20Affinity).

 It can be honed to better perform the [Skills](Skills):
 ### Attunement